- Assistant Professor, Plant Physiological Ecology College of Sciences

 The college is UCF’s largest with 10 departments and schools, as well the National Center for Forensic Science and the Lou Frey Institute of Politics and Government.
 Faculty members have won many national and international awards for research and teaching, are fellows of the American Academy of Sciences, serve as presidents of national scientific societies and act as advisors to international, national and state agencies.
 Areas of excellence range from anthropology and communication to planetary sciences and political science.

 UCF’s newest college offers innovative learning and research in interdisciplinary studies.
-The college administers the National Science Foundation-funded EXCEL program to increase student success in freshman and sophomore science and mathematics courses and the McNair Scholars Program designed to prepare first-generation students for doctoral students.
+The college administers the National Science Foundation-funded EXCEL program to increase student success in freshman and sophomore science and mathematics courses and the McNair Scholars Program designed to prepare first-generation students for doctoral studies.
 The college also facilitates experiential learning, undergraduate research, advising for pre-health and pre-law students and academic services.

 Why Join UCF?